near-daos/sputnik-dao-contract/README.md

-# Sputnik DAO
+# Astra DAO

-> Building on the functionality of [Sputnik V1](https://github.com/near-daos/sputnik-dao-contract-legacy), Sputnik DAO V2 offers even more features and enhanced configuration ability.
-Sputnik V1 is archived because it can no longer be extended.
-Its newer version, Sputnik V2, aims to be more flexible in this regard and it provides new features that can be opt-in by the users.
+> Building on the functionality of [Astra V1](https://github.com/near-daos/sputnik-dao-contract-legacy), Astra DAO V2 offers even more features and enhanced configuration ability.
+Astra V1 is archived because it can no longer be extended.
+Its newer version, Astra V2, aims to be more flexible in this regard and it provides new features that can be opt-in by the users.
 [Code Review video with Trevor of CronCat](https://www.youtube.com/watch?v=M8AafQSLi7g&list=PLPxUkIZ41o-2iQWQf_wlyugF7JaY5b5bJ&index=3).

 ## Overview